Mitchelldscott/control-rs/README.md

 Numerical model synthesis and analysis tools for embedded developers.

-This repository is inspired by MATLAB but built specifically for embedded developers.

->*The goal is to recreate MATLab's documentation and modelling tools using Cargo, this repo is as much a tool as it is a reference.*
+> *This repository is inspired by MATLAB but built specifically for embedded projects.
+The goal is to recreate MATLab's documentation and modelling tools using Cargo, this repo should be as much a reference as it is a tool.*

 ## Overview